embive/embive/README.md

     - Syscall and interruption support
     - Instruction limiting

 The transpiled bytecode is stable and can be executed by any device running the Embive interpreter.
+As such, the transpilation can even be done ahead-of-time and by a different machine.

 ## Languages